AY2526S1-CS2103T-T14-1/tp/docs/UserGuide.md

 ```

 > 💡 **Tip:**<br>
+> * This uses your computer’s current date to determine the week window.
-> This shows lessons in the current week (Mon–Sun), sorted by day and time.
+> * Only lessons that fall within this week (Mon–Sun) are shown, sorted by day and time.
+> * If there are no lessons this week, an empty schedule message is displayed.

 Example:
 ```